T oday I’m talking about a term we’re all familiar with – acute mountain sickness.

 Thankfully, HACE is very very rare.
 From January 2017 until April 2018, we have seen just two cases of HACE.
 We have documented one of them here in detail.

-Altitude sickness does NOT depend on your prior high altitude experience, your fitness preparation or the food you eat.
+Acute mountain sickness does NOT depend on your prior high altitude experience, your fitness preparation or the food you eat.

 Having said that, we have noticed that those who are better prepared for the trek get affected less.
 Their lungs are prepared to work harder despite lesser oxygen.

 Our co-founder, Sandhya — fit, experienced, healthy eater — suffered from a bad case of AMS at a relatively low altitude on the Buran Ghati trek.
 Thankfully, she knew of the symptoms and medications and could rescue herself from the clutches of AMS.
-Read about her experience here.
+Read about her AMS experience here.
 There is a lot to learn from her.

 What I’m trying to say is that anyone can be affected.
 And anyone can save themselves or others.
 All it requires is knowledge.